Mike Allen (poet): Recognition

 Allen's short story "The Button Bin" was a finalist for the 2008 Nebula Award for Best Short Story.
 In 2015, his debut short story collection Unseaming was a finalist for the Shirley Jackson Award for best single author collection.
-In 2017, an anthology he edited, Clockwork Phoenix 5, was a finalist for the World Fantasy Award for best anthology.
+In 2017, an anthology he edited, Clockwork Phoenix 5, was a finalist for the World Fantasy Award—Anthology.
 In 2021, Allen received a second Shirley Jackson Award nomination for his 2020 collection Aftermath of an Industrial Accident: Stories.

 Allen has won the Rhysling Award for best speculative poem three times, in 2003, 2006, and 2007.